What is an Advertisement?

 A normal commercial website is not some magical, mysterious thing.
 It's just another form of advertising!
 So here's a bright idea: Treat Your Website Like an Advertisement!

 How do you turn your website into an effective advertisement for your product or service?

 In other words, which factors, when put into any advertisement, make it an effective ad that makes people buy?

-Treat any commercial website, first and foremost, as a continual advertisement.
-In application, this means that the website's design must include the same points you would expect to find in any effective advertisement.
-Which begs the obvious question:
+When making an ad or a website, the design must include the same points you would expect to find in any effective advertisement.

 What DO you expect to find in a good, effective advertisement that gets people to buy?

 Answer: An interesting presentation that creates want through pictures and text.

 If an advertisement isn't interesting, that makes it boring by definition (and not worthy of further attention).
 If an ad doesn't grab and hold someone's attention then it won't be effective because it won't get read.
 To this, add the fact that internet users are notoriously click-happy.
 They'll click out of your website the instant they get bored or confused.

 However, even the most interesting ad can be completely ineffective.
 Pictures of pretty girls and kittens and fast cars have long been used on the front covers of print magazines because they attract attention — what you DO with that attention once you have it determines the effectiveness of the ad..

 How do you make your interesting ad into an effective advertisement?
 Easy!
 An advertisement should include (as part of it) answers to the basic questions the buyer might have, such as what the product is, why someone should get it, and where to obtain it (and any other such basic questions).